 Can be provided upon request

-Advice for your Bartender Interview
+Advice for a Bartender Job Interview

 1) Learn more about the bar/pub.

 For you to be able to provide intelligent responses to the interviewer’s questions (especially about the company that you wish to be part of), the first thing you need to do is study its profile.
 You can conduct research regarding its drinks and food offered by visiting the bar during your free time.
 Knowing its specialties and particular quirks can help you prepare for the interview that lies ahead.